 Isabella McShane

-Health Navigator, Community Health Project Los Angeles
+Research Coordinator, Community Health Project Los Angeles

-Isabella McShane is a dedicated advocate and health equity professional committed to addressing the social and environmental determinants of health.
+Isabella McShane is a health equity professional and advocate committed to advancing harm reduction, reproductive justice, and equitable access to care for underserved populations.
 She graduated from Occidental College in 2019 with a Bachelor’s Degree in Urban Environmental Policy and a minor in Public Health, and is expected to graduate from UCLA with her MPH in 2027.

 How do you spend your free time?